solutionroute/zacharyrodwatkins.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Vancouver based Engineering-Physics Graduate interested in Control Systems and Machine Vision.
-Other intrests include racing mountain bikes, backcountry skiing, and playing poor guitar covers of 90s alt-rock songs.
+Other intrests include racing mountain bikes, backcountry skiing, and trying to play guitar like J Mascis.

 Lately I've been working on machine learning for GIS applications.

 <br/><img src='/images/skiing2.jpeg'>

 Checkout some of my favourite [projects](/portfolio).
-You can fine my resume [here](/cv), and stay a while.
+You can fine my resume [here](/cv).